Last Reviewed on April 6, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 Watch the video : What is laser melasma treatment?

-Bottom line, when a patient’s unstable melasma is not resolving as we all hoped, we go the extra mile – at our own cost – to do whatever we can to get better results.
-We hope that our unstable melasma patients will be patient with their own skin and with us, as we search for the best customized solution to their individual condition.
+Bottom line, when a patient’s melasma is not resolving as we all hoped, we go the extra mile – at our own cost – to do whatever we can to get better results.
+We hope that our patients will be patient with their own skin and with us, as we search for the best customized solution to their individual condition.
 It truly matters to us.

 We truly understand and embrace the frustration that any patient might have with their melasma.
-We hope that anyone suffering from the dark patches of melasma who is reading this, might be willing to give her/his skin and our practice the necessary time to figure out the best course of treatment for his/her particular condition.
+We hope that anyone suffering from the dark patches who is reading this, might be willing to give her/his skin and our practice the necessary time to figure out the best course of treatment for his/her particular condition.